kurdin/console-remote/README.md

 ##Remote JavaScript <a href="http://console.re">Console.Re</a> Connector script for advanced realtime logging and debugging.

 Send log, debug or test information from any webpage, web application or node.js to remote logger.
-View output results on any device, your tablet, your phone or in separate browser window at http://console.re/project-channel-name
+View output results on any device: your tablet, phone or in a separate browser window at http://console.re/project-channel-name.

 Connector script extends `console` object adding new methods for sending messages to remote logger with: